AGENTS

 ## How it differs from other commands

-* `dev`: development server + hot module replacement (HMR)/watch loop
+* `dev`: dev server + hot module replacement (HMR)/watch mode

 * `build`: production build only